Rahul-Abhishek-AU6/String-Calculator/README.md

 ## Setup and Running

-### Hosting
+## Live Demo

-The application is hosted at [https://string-calculator.static.domains/](https://string-calculator.static.domains/).
-You can access and use the app directly from your browser.
+You can try out the live application here: [String Calculator](https://main--string-calculator.netlify.app/)

 ### Cloning the Repository